On skip connections and normalisation layers in deep optimisation: Background

 Any differentiable cost function $c:\RB^{d_{L}}\times\RB^{d_{L}}\rightarrow\RB_{\geq0}$, convex in the first variable, extends to a differentiable, convex function $\gamma:\RB^{d_{L}\times N}\rightarrow\RB_{\geq0}$ defined by

 and one is then concerned with the optimisation of the composite $\ell:=\gamma\circ F:\RB^p\rightarrow \RB_{\geq0}$ via gradient descent.

 To apply Theorem \ref{thm:background0}, one needs to determine the smoothness and regularity properties of $\ell$.
-By the chain rule, the former can be determined given sufficient conditions on $D\gamma\circ F$ and $DF$ (cf.\ \cite[Lemma 2]{terjek}).
-Regarding the latter, one has the following general theorem, whose proof is essentially that given for \cite[Lemma 3]{terjek}.
+By the chain rule, the former can be determined given sufficient conditions on the derivatives $D\gamma\circ F$ and $DF$ (cf. Lemma 2 of \cite{terjek}).
+The latter can be bounded by Lemma 3 of \cite{terjek}, which we recall below and prove in the appendix for the reader's convenience.